7 Days Before Landfall – Preparations

 To my friends, my neighbors, and my former Citrix colleagues who lived through the storm – I hope you are safe and things are getting back to normal for you too.

-Initially, I intended to tie this post into “triaging” when handling emergency work situations but right now, I just can’t.
+Initially, I intended to tie this post into “triaging” when handling emergency work situations.
+I’ll save that for a future post.

 My next post will be back on topic about sales.